By Mandy Yang | @amongallofthis

 When those carnival flyers, PTA forms, and reading logs are scattered all over the house, our brain feels overwhelmed.
 There’s this anxiety in the back of our brain that is constantly fretting about keeping track of things and worried about losing something.

 Has anyone else experienced your child’s teacher sending you a second email asking about a missing signature page, and you have no idea where it is?
 Not fun.
-And, surfaces are mental to-do lists.
-Every time you walk into the kitchen, and the counters are covered with papers, your head starts to tally up tasks to clear it off, which can feel never ending.
+The surfaces of your home are mental to-do lists.
+Every time you walk into the kitchen and the counters are covered with papers, your head starts to tally up tasks to clear it off, which can feel never-ending.

-A big reason people don’t put things away, and just set them down wherever, is because they don’t know where it goes.
+A big reason people don’t put something away is that they don’t know where it goes.
 Empower your kids, or another caregiver, to help you stay organized by creating a designated home for papers.
 It takes away that mental work (and excuse) by making it easier to tidy up with a pre-determined spot just for school papers.
-This, in turn, may foster independence and more time for after-school connections.
+(This, in turn, helps foster independence and creates more time for after-school connections.)

 And lastly, having a space for papers can help minimize the amount coming into your home.
 When we don’t have a spatial “budget” for something, it can be a slippery slope to accumulate more.
 But by having a bin/drawer/rack, there’s a visual limit to how much we can keep.
 When it’s full, it’s full.
-It reminds us to let something go before something new can come in (By the way, this is an excellent mentality to teach kids about toys too!).
+It reminds us to let something go before something new can come in.

 Leave a Reply